shevkoplyas/read_multiple_huge_db_without_joining/README.md

 > Algo.on_bar(): bar_epoch_s=1233, sym=symbol_60

 As you can see our "algo" got "on_bar()" in ascending order (epoch_s lineary growing).
-And yes, we should pass "bar" object (which does not even exist in this demo) and more than one algo might be interested in "subscribing" to replay and yes - somewhere along the way in the middle of replay one of algos might decide to add more symbols into subscription symbol set, but all these are outside of the scope of this "how to select from multiple huge DB/tables without join" example.
+And yes, in ideal world we should pass "bar" object (which does not even exist in this demo) instead of just "long epoch_s" and more than one algo might be interested in "subscribing" to replay and yes - somewhere along the way in the middle of replay one of algos might decide to add more symbols into subscription symbol set, and actually bars should not go directly to algo, but there should be something inetween, which analyze each bar timestamp and decides how many fake "heartbeat callbacks" it should send to all algos before allowing them to see next bar etc., but all these are outside of the scope of this simple "how to select from multiple huge DB/tables without join" example.

 # How to compile / run